cooperaj/rmwd-site/content/post/2024-05-30-dockerised-vip-dns/index.md

 ## Wait, what's just happened

-I've successful setup a [VRRP](https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol) based virtual IP that will always, through the magic of election algorithms, point at a working DNS service.
+I've successfully setup a [VRRP](https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol) based virtual IP that will always, through the magic of election algorithms, point at a working DNS service.
 I've completely sidestepped the issue of what a device does with it's secondary DNS service by never actually needing it.

 Just for funsies lets do a quick test.